Sandra-Cai/crypto-trading-volume/README.md

 ## Performance
 - All exchange and market data fetching is now fully asynchronous, powered by [aiohttp](https://docs.aiohttp.org/), for high performance and scalability.
+- **NEW: Sentiment analysis is cached for 5 minutes to improve performance**

 ## Requirements
 - Python 3.8+